BenjaminGuzman/microstart/README.md

 **Aliases and names are case-sensitive**, that's why *Gateway* has an alias *gateway*

-**Pro tip**: Don't use `npm` as a `start` command because `npm` will spawn a child process and doesn't handle it very well, for instance, if you send a SIGTERM to the `npm` process, the child process won't be stopped

 ## Usage

 After you've defined you json configuration, you can run the application with